What is Insulin?

 Causes of Insulin Resistance

-There are several causes of insulin resistance:
+There are several factors that may play a role in developing insulin resistance:

 - Genetics and family history of diabetes, pre-diabetes